Soukaina009/ML_Methods_Hub/README.md

 ![Jupyter](https://img.shields.io/badge/Jupyter-Notebooks-orange.svg)
 ![Dataset](https://img.shields.io/badge/Dataset-MNIST-green.svg)

 A collection of Jupyter notebooks that implement and compare core statistical learning and machine learning algorithms.
 Most notebooks use the MNIST handwritten digit dataset as a common test case, so you can see how each method handles the same high-dimensional data.
+The KNN notebook uses the Wine dataset instead, to show how the same algorithm behaves on a smaller, lower-dimensional problem.

 ## Why This Project